 - The Adventures of Dr. McNinja plays with this.
 Dracula's appearance is pure Lugosi, but he lives in a fortress on the moon, staffed with Dracula-bots and various presumed-dead celebrities.
 And Hitler.

 - Nosfera's Bram is this; the title character, slightly less so, but still has some aspects of it.

 - While generally not using Vampire Vords, stylistically, Vamp You, a vampire porn site, generally uses vampire like this.
 At least some elements are always kept.
 One artist especially focuses on the capes.

-- A Halloween episode of The Simpsons had a this type of vampire be a father and contrast to a younger, Edward Cullen style vampire.
+- A Halloween episode has a this type of vampire be a father and contrast to a younger, Edward Cullen style vampire.

 - An earlier Halloween episode featured Mr. Burns as a vampire living in Pennsylvania.
 (He Looks Like Orlok, though, because, well, he does anyway.
 The episode also gave him the weird winged hairdo that Gary Oldman sported in Bram Stoker's Dracula.)

 Kent Brockman: Another local peasant has been found dead, drained of his blood with two teeth marks on his neck.
 This black cape was found at the scene, [shows cape that reads DRACULA] Police are baffled.